shettymythri78-hue/Fresher-demo/README.md

 # Fresher-demo
-This is a practice class of git and github
+This is a practice of git and github class !!!